Frawaa78/AppTrack/docs/SECURITY.md

-# AppTrack Security Documentation
+# AppTrack Security Documentation v3.4.0

-This document outlines the comprehensive security measures implemented in AppTrack v2.5.0 to protect enterprise application portfolio data.
+This document outlines the comprehensive security measures implemented in AppTrack v3.4.0 to protect enterprise application portfolio data, including enhanced security for the new kanban system and dual-view dashboard functionality.

 ## 🔒 Security Overview